-Different laws regarding the statute of limitations in New York will apply, depending on the specifics of your claim and who the liable parties are.
+Different laws regarding the statute of limitations in New York apply, depending on the specifics of your claim and who the liable parties are.
 For example, if you’re filing against the city or state of New York or another government entity, you will need to submit the Notice of Claim within 90 days.

-We understand the impacts an accident can have on an individual, and we want you to know that we are here to help.
+We understand the impact that an accident can have on an individual, and we want you to know that we are here to help.
 If a property owner is to blame for your accident, we will take the necessary steps to hold them responsible for their negligence and fight for the best possible recovery for you.

 Contact the Dansker & Aspromonte Associates LLP office today to arrange your initial case review.
 Let us determine if you have a viable claim against a property owner, manager, or operator.